 RFID: Jai Thep Festival operate a cashless payment system which means you will need to top up your wristband in order to be able to make purchases onsite at the festival.
 You can top up your wristband at designated top up stations spread across the festival site using cash or card.

-Refunds: you’ll be happy to know that you’ll be able to obtain a refund on funds left on your wristband before you leave the festival grounds no matter which day you’re attending.
+Refunds: you’ll be happy to know that you’ll be able to get a refund on funds left on your wristband before you leave the festival grounds no matter which day you’re attending.
 Please make sure you get your refund before you leave the site as they don’t allow any refunds after the festival has ended.

 Cash: just to be on the safe side bring cash to the event!
 The cash machine ran out of cash for a few hours so I definitely recommend coming prepared.
 The festival site a little out of the way from Chiang Mai and the nearest convenience shop with an ATM is at least a 20-minute drive away.